 3. Doors: Section 1133B.2.4 of the CBC requires a level landing on each side of a door.
 Section 1133B.2.4.2 requires maneuvering clearance to be 60 in. on the swing side of interior doors and 48 in. on the non-swing side of the door with a closer (44 in. without closer).
 The clearance on the swing side shall extend 18 in. beyond the strike side of the door for interior doors and 24 in. on exterior doors.
 The clearance for the non-swing side shall extend 12 in. when the door has a closer.
 Section 1133B.2.5.2 requires hardware that is hand operable with a single effort without requiring the ability to grasp.
-All doors have lever-handled hardware and meet the required clear floor area.
+Currently most of the doors meet these requirements.
+However, some of them do not have code compliant lever-handled locksets.
+Further analysis should be completed on the doors in areas where the team was not able to gain access.